Discover how CloudZero helps engineering and finance get on the same team β and unlock cloud cost intelligence to power cloud profitability

 In fact, you will be billed for this amount whether you ran an instance that matched your reservation or not.
 That is, your discount may not be applied to any in-demand instance but you will still pay for the reserved instance.

-βIf you need always-on compute power, say for an application under constant usage, and that application will be running for at least a year, reserved instances are a much better option than on-demand because you will save a huge amount,β explains Nelson Ford, founder and
+“If you need always-on compute power, say for an application under constant usage, and that application will be running for at least a year, reserved instances are a much better option than on-demand because you will save a huge amount,” explains Nelson Ford, founder and

 principal solutions architect at Pilotcore, an AWS consulting company.

-Ford explains that if your application can run at any time, and it doesn't matter if it stops occasionally or runs at odd hours, then spot instances might be a better option.
-It's also possible to configure a fleet that uses a combination of on-demand, spot, and reserved instances.
+Ford explains that if your application can run at any time, and it doesn’t matter if it stops occasionally or runs at odd hours, then spot instances might be a better option.

 If you're not sure which instance type is best for your performance needs, then Vasquez recommends starting with any on-demand instance for a month or two and then experimenting with different instance types.